Build your Python image

 Test the application

-Let’s start our application and make sure it’s running properly.
+Start the application and make sure it’s running.
 Open your terminal and navigate to the working directory you created.

-To test that the application is working properly, open a new browser and navigate to
+To test that the application is working, open a new browser and navigate to

-Switch back to the terminal where our server is running and you should see the following requests in the server logs.
+Switch back to the terminal where the server is running and you should see the following requests in the server logs.
 The data and timestamp will be different on your machine.

 127.0.0.1 - - [22/Sep/2020 11:07:41] "GET / HTTP/1.1" 200 -

 Now that the application is running, you can create a Dockerfile from it.